 When businesses buy from each other, the transactions don’t look like the everyday purchases most of us recognize.
 B2B wholesale transactions often include massive order values and the economics of scale.

 B2B transactions encompass so much business, in fact, that B2B eCommerce alone has surpassed $12 trillion.
 But what exactly is a B2B wholesale transaction, and how can you improve your ability to handle them?
-Read on to learn how a B2B wholesale platform can help you build a solid foundation for your business and strengthen relationships with buyers.
+Read on to learn how a B2B wholesale platform can help you build a solid foundation for your business and strengthen relationships with wholesale buyers.

 What is a B2B Wholesale Transaction?